Matas134/phys-engine-/README.md

 # phys-engine-

-a basic physics engine coded in python
+# A basic physics engine coded in python. #

+Includes the formulas of: ...